-The uniquely different needs of the shotcrete field crew and equipment, when compared to that for conventional cast-inplace concrete work, require the support, commitment, and positive attitude of the entire contracting organization for successful execution of quality shotcrete projects.
+The uniquely different needs of the shotcrete field crew and equipment, when compared to that for conventional cast-in-place concrete work, require the support, commitment, and positive attitude of the entire contracting organization for successful execution of quality shotcrete projects.
 Successful shotcrete projects demand full corporate support in:

-- 1. Establishing and enforcing safety and quality-control policies; - 2.
-Purchasing and maintaining the proper equipment for each project's particular needs; - 3.
-Committing to hire, train, and maintain the needed field personnel; - 4.
-Handling the logistics of bidding, scheduling, and preconstruction requirements in a timely and efficient manner; and - 5.
+- 1. Establishing and enforcing safety and quality control policies. - 2.
+Purchasing and maintaining the proper equipment for each project's particular needs. - 3.
+Committing to hire, train, and maintain the needed field personnel. - 4.
+Handling the logistics of bidding, scheduling, and preconstruction requirements in an efficient manner. - 5.
 Maintaining good client relationships, without which the shotcrete project may be less than successful.

 The owner or specifier should always require an experienced and qualified shotcrete contractor team for executing quality shotcrete work.
-With this in mind, ASA has established the following guidelines for an owner or specifier to consider when selecting a shotcrete contractor qualified to undertake a project.
-Following these recommendations give the owner or specifier assurance that the entire shotcrete construction team (qualified contractor, ACI Certified Nozzleman, and experienced crew) have proven their knowledge and ability to consistently place quality concrete.
-It is highly recommended that the owner or specifier consider pre-qualifying shotcrete contractors using these guidelines prior to bid, or at a minimum have the information submitted with the bid.
+With this in mind, the following are suggested attributes for an owner or specifier to consider when selecting a qualified shotcrete contractor.
+By seeking out a contractor with the recommended qualifications below, the owner or specifier may rest assured that the entire shotcrete construction team-including a qualified contractor, ACI Certified Nozzleman, and experienced crew-has proven its ability to consistently place quality concrete by the shotcrete process.